The solution of the perturbed Tanaka-equation is pathwise unique: Examples, showing that domination is necessary

-that is, \eqref{eq:UV} holds.
+that is, \eqref{eqUV} holds.

-We can summarize this section in the next theorem. \begin{theorem} There is a pair $(U,V)$ of strongly orthogonal continuous local martingales such that \eqref{eq:UV} holds, $U,V$ are divergent and $d\q{U}$ is absolutely continuous with respect to $d\q{V}$. \end{theorem}
+We can summarize this section in the next theorem. \begin{theorem} There is a pair $(U,V)$ of strongly orthogonal continuous local martingales such that \eqref{eqUV} holds, $U,V$ are divergent, and $d\q{U}$ is absolutely continuous with respect to $d\q{V}$. \end{theorem}

-For our final statement in this subsection recall that by \eqref{eq:qNM} when we reformulate the example in terms of $M$ and $N$ we have
+For our final statement in this subsection, recall that by \eqref {eqqNM} when we reformulate the example in terms of $M$ and $N$, we have

 Now, since our construction yields an example in which $d\q{U}$ and $d\q{W}$ are equivalent and $\q{U}$, $\q{V}$ are divergent, the same properties hold for $\q{M}$ and $\q{N}$.
-Then, by time change we can transform $(M,N)$ such that $M$ becomes a Brownian motion and $N$ a continuous local martingale in the time--changed filtration.
+Then, by time change we can transform $(M,N)$ such that $M$ becomes a Brownian motion and $N$ a continuous local martingale in the time-changed filtration.

-\begin{theorem} There is a pair $B,N$ of continuous strongly orthogonal local martingales such that $B$ is a Brownian motion, $\q{N}_t=\int_0^t Q_sds$ with some strictly positive $Q$ such that the solution of
+\begin{theorem} There is a pair $B,N$ of continuous strongly orthogonal local martingales such that $B$ is a Brownian motion, $\q{N}_t=\int_0^t Q_s\,ds$ with some strictly positive $Q$ such that the solution of

 is not pathwise unique.